Thomas H. Buckley

 Thomas Henry Buckley (September 5, 1897 – December 1, 1960) was an American politician who served as Massachusetts Auditor from 1935 to 1939.

-Buckley was not a relative of Thomas J. Buckley, who also served as Massachusetts Auditor (1941–1964).
+Buckley's son, John R. Buckley, served as Secretary of Administration and Finance of Massachusetts and was member of the Massachusetts House of Representatives.
+He was not a relative of Thomas J. Buckley, who also served as Massachusetts Auditor (1941–1964).